singthaitan/3004Cloud/README.md

 ```
 bin\windows\kafka-server-start.bat config\server.properties
 ```
-7. Type in the following command to create a topic called "electricity_consumption" with 3 partitions
+7. Navigate to the windows folder and type in the following command on a command terminal to create a topic called "electricity_consumption" with 3 partitions
 ```
 kafka-topics.bat --create --if-not-exists --topic electricity_consumption --replication-factor 3 --partitions 3 --bootstrap-server localhost:9092
 ```